PaulOberm/ansible-minikube/README.md

 * Ansible >= 2.9 (Earlier versions may work, but I haven't tested)
 * Python 3 installed
-* This is tested only in Ubuntu, but should work in linux based systems
+* This is tested only in Ubuntu, but should work in other Linux based systems

 ## Role Variables

-All variables in [default/main.yml](defaults/main.yml) can be overrided
+All variables in [default/main.yml](defaults/main.yml) can be overridden

 | Name           | Default Value | Description                        |
 | -------------- | ------------- | -----------------------------------|